 Who Should Fill Out a FAFSA?

 In short, everyone should fill out a FAFSA form.
 This includes those who believe they won’t qualify for aid because you make too much money.
 Low-interest financial aid loans are available to everyone regardless of income.
 Even if a student won’t use financial aid, many private scholarships want to see the results of the FAFSA form.
 Millions of dollars of federal student aid are left on the table each year simply because people did not fill out a FAFSA form, according to the College Board.

 When Is the FAFSA Due?

-You do not need to complete FAFSA by Oct.
-1. Research your college’s deadline or priority filling date, as well as the deadline date for the state you reside in.
+The FASFA application becomes available on Oct.
+1 every year, but you do not need to complete it by this date.
+Research your college’s deadline or priority filling date, as well as the deadline date for the state you reside in.
 These will often be different dates.
 For example, UMass Amherst‘s priority deadline is March 1, while the state deadline for Massachusetts is May 1.
 Complete by the earliest of those dates to maximize the aid you qualify for.

 You find colleges’ deadline dates in the financial aid sections of their websites, and you can look up state deadlines at studentaid.gov.

 Where Can I Get a FAFSA Form?

 You can complete the FAFSA form on the studentaid.gov website, which also has resources and tools to help you complete the form.
 This includes a list of the documents and information you will need to gather before you apply.